ThomasVrancken/info9023-mlops/directed_work/06_vertex/README.md

 1. Submit the following on **Gradescope**:
    - Screenshot of your pipeline DAG running successfully in the Vertex AI console
    ![pipeline](img/4.png)
-   - Screenshot of output data
+   - The HTML evaluation report (`html.html`) downloaded from GCS
-   - Screenshot of performance metrics
+   - Screenshot of performance metrics (MSE and R2) visible in the Vertex AI pipeline console
    - Your component code (`src/` directory)

 You have until 16/03/2026 23:59 to submit your work on **Gradescope**.